About Me.

 I was born and raised on Long Island, NY and have called a few places home — Boston for about twenty years, Chennai during middle school, and Chicago while completing my postdoc.
 Now I’m based in Kansas City, where I live with my husband.

-Outside of work, I enjoy tending to my ever-growing collection of plants, exploring art galleries, and hunting for vintage treasures at estate sales.
-I also love practicing yoga, going on long walks, scrapbooking, and finding joy in creative projects in our 100-year-old home.
+Outside of work, I enjoy tending to my ever-growing collection of plants, exploring art galleries, and hunting for vintage treasures at estate sales and local auctions.
+I also love practicing yoga, going on walks, scrapbooking, and finding joy in creative projects in our 100-year-old home.
+And I just started learning about gardening!